 The library has highly effective interlibrary loan services for fast delivery of individual articles and books that are requested by students and faculty, at no cost to the requestor.
 For occasionally-used journal titles, interlibrary loan provides effective access at an affordable cost.
 Eighty percent of ILLIAD article requests are delivered electronically in an average delivery time of 13 hours.
 Interlibrary loan request patterns are examined regularly to identify materials that should be added to our local collection due to high demand.
 Interlibrary loan service staff search for legal open access options, pay all applicable copyright charges, and use paid document delivery services judiciously to provide requested materials at a sustainable cost.

 The library assesses use of both print and electronic resources through a variety of techniques, including use of COUNTER reports (standards for e-resource use issued by the National Information Standards Organization).
-Further consideration is given to the size of the Dickinson population being served, so that departments with a small number of faculty and majors are not disadvantaged in access to the essential materials for their disciplines.
-Discussions with liaison librarians and faculty take place prior to the decision to discontinue particular subscriptions.
-The result has been highly selective cancellation of a small number of low-use/occasional-use titles so that funds can be applied to acquisition of newly requested materials.
+An assessment of value is made by looking at the amount of use relative to the cost, and whether or not alternative methods of delivery (e.g., interlibrary loan, open access content) can provide more cost-effective access.
+Consideration is given to the size of the Dickinson population being served, so that departments with a small number of faculty and majors are not disadvantaged in access to the essential materials for their disciplines.
+Discussions with liaison librarians and faculty take place regarding the decision to discontinue particular subscriptions.
+The result has been selective cancellation of lower-use or occasional-use titles so that funds can be applied to acquisition of other materials.

 Annual increases in journal and database costs far exceed general inflation, affecting the library’s ability to purchase newly requested materials within a sustainable budget.
 Between 2013 and 2017, journal subscription prices for academic libraries increased by 25%.
 The 2018 Serials Price Projection Report from EBSCO Information Services projects an increase of 5 to 6 percent for library subscription prices.
 These are information industry averages, and in some instances, subscription price renewals have increased by well over 6%.
 The library has faced increases of 8 to 15% for specific journals and databases in recent years.
-One publisher has informed us they will increase our 2019 subscription price by 129% (one hundred twenty-nine percent).
+One publisher increased our 2019 subscription price by 129% (one hundred twenty-nine percent) over the prior year.

 The library uses a variety of strategies to contain costs while maintaining access to needed material.
 These include participation in various library consortia which negotiate more favorable pricing on members' behalf; analyzing use data to identify no-use and low-use subscriptions which may not longer be needed; and shifting to interlibrary loan service access in lieu of full subscriptions.